Crosby scores goal, leads Penguins to 5-1 Game 3 over Flyers - Philly

 The Flyers ran a video package full of bloody fights, big goals and memorable moments between the teams through the years with a "Bitter Rivals" caption.
 The Penguins could have just looked in their reflection from the 2016 and 2017 Cups and shrugged off the idea the Flyers are in their league.

 Brassard scored on the power play just 2:48 into the second.
-Then came back-to-back stunning goals that put the icing on the urinal cake: Malkin scored on a one-timer and Dumoulin off the faceoff beat Elliott through the five-hole for a 4-0 lead.
-Crosby had both assists, naturally.
+The Pens hit with back-to-back stunning goals that put the icing on the urinal cake: Malkin scored on a one-timer and Dumoulin off the faceoff beat Elliott through the five-hole for a 4-0 lead.

+Crosby won the faceoff to set up the goal and had both assists, naturally, on the goals that matched the NHL playoff record for fastest two scores by one team.

+"He thrives in that environment," Penguins coach Mike Sullivan said.
+"He has a comfort level in that environment.
+When stakes are high, in an away building, he tends to play his best.
+He has an ability to stay in the moment.
+He doesn't get rattled.
+He doesn't get fazed by adversity.
+That's why he's an elite player and he's so accomplished."

 At that point, each team had 12 shots.